BehaviorTree/btcpp_website/versioned_docs/version-3.8/tutorial-basics/tutorial_01_first_tree.md

 We will use the expression  __"to invoke the callback"__ and __"to tick"__ interchangeably.

-In this tutorial series, most of the time our dummy Actions will simply print some information on console, but keep in mind that real "production" code would probably do something more complicated.
+In this tutorial series, most of the time our dummy Actions will simply print some information on the console, but keep in mind that real "production" code would probably do something more complicated.